-Regarded as one of the greatest players and hardest workers in the game's history, Paul Cantabene returns for his ninth season as the head men's lacrosse coach at Stevenson in 2013.
+Regarded as one of the greatest players and hardest workers in the game's history, Paul Cantabene returns for his tenth season as the head men's lacrosse coach at Stevenson in 2014.
 Using the same work ethic and ability that made him one of the greatest face-off specialists of all-time, he has bulit Stevenson into one of the elite programs in Division III.

 The program's winningest coach in both wins and percentage, Cantabene picked up his 100th career win on March 3, 2012, becoming the second-fastest in Division III to reach the career mark.

-In their six seasons in the CAC, the Mustangs have appeared in five conference championship games, made four appearances in the NCAA Division III Men's Lacrosse Championship, including three semifinals appearances, and won its first conference title in 2010.
+In their six seasons in the CAC from 2007-2012, the Mustangs have appeared in five conference championship games, made four appearances in the NCAA Division III Men's Lacrosse Championship, including three semifinals appearances, and won its first conference title in 2010.

 The team also won an ECAC championship in 2006.

 Over those six seasons, Stevenson has had a 60-9 home record, as well as 20 All-CAC and 32 All-America selections.
-In 2011 and 2012 the team boasted a program record nine All-Americans.
+In 2011 and 2012 the team boasted nine All-Americans.